 Competition Rules and Guidelines

-The competition is open to all enrolled Johns Hopkins University undergraduates and graduate students, including Homewood music minors.
-Contestants may compete on any instrument or voice.
-Past winners may compete again.
-Peabody Conservatory students are not eligible.
+- The competition is open to all enrolled Johns Hopkins University undergraduates and graduate students, including Homewood music minors.

 The winner(s) will perform their repertoire, or portions thereof, with Hopkins Symphony Orchestra, conducted by Jed Gaylin, on the final Symphony Orchestra Concert of the season, typically in April.
 Additional winner(s) may also be selected to perform with the Concert Orchestra on a date to be mutually agreed upon.
 Judges reserve the right to withhold the prize if they do not deem any competitor qualified to be awarded a performance.